-- An operations framework suggests different ways to set up your Splunk environment depending on your goals, and best practices for setting up a successful Splunk implementation team.
+- An operations framework defines how to set up your Splunk environment depending on your goals, and best practices for setting up a successful Splunk implementation team.

-The foundation best practices set expectations with stakeholders and ensure that your Splunk implementation stays on track and can grow and expand as your needs grow and expand.
-For more, see About the SSF foundation best practices.
+The fundamental best practices set expectations with stakeholders and ensure that your Splunk implementation stays on track and can grow and expand as your needs grow and expand.
+For more, see About the SSF fundamental best practices.

-Best practices for implementing Splunk are organized into four service areas:
+Best practices for implementing Splunk are organized into four functional areas:

 - Platform management best practices support the availability, scalability, and maintainability of your Splunk deployment

-- Program management best practices enable you to realize maximum value from your Splunk deployment
+- Program management best practices support how you conduct your Splunk implementation to drive adoption and realize maximum value from your Splunk deployment

-- Data lifecycle best practices generate well-designed and effective use cases that are tightly aligned to data
+- Data lifecycle best practices support efficient data management practices and generate effective use cases that are tightly aligned to data

 - Best practices that establish the basis for an optimally performing Splunk environment.